N4FA/homebrew-xray/README.md

 brew services run xray-core
 ```

-or run v2ray-core and register it to launch at login via:
+or run xray-core and register it to launch at login via:

 ```bash
 brew services start xray-core